teo-tsirpanis/Farkle/CONTRIBUTING.md

 ## How to build

-* Install .NET Core SDK, version 3.1
+* Install .NET 6 SDK
 * Install PowerShell
 * `build.ps1`